Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: You were already gone?

 SPRINGSTEEN: Yeah.
 At the time, I was already down at the shore.
-And I was staying out overnight and sleeping on the beach and, you know, playing - going - coming home at 3:00, 4:00 a.m. after having played a show or in some club.
-And so I was really - I was deep into my - I was five years into my own life already.
+And I was staying out overnight and sleeping on the beach and, you know, playing - going - coming home at 3, 4 a.m. after having played a show, or in some club or - and so I was really - I was deep into my - I was five years into my own life already.
 It started when I was 14 and a half.

 And I didn't have any doubt about that - at that time about what I was going to do or where I was going.
 I was a musician.
 I was going to play.
 I had a band.
 We were going to make enough money to survive on.